opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

 Running the L2Switch project
 ----------------------------

-To run the L2 Switch inside the Lithium OpenDaylight distribution simply install the ``odl-l2switch-switch-ui`` feature;
+To run the L2 Switch inside the OpenDaylight distribution simply install the ``odl-l2switch-switch-ui`` feature;

 ::